St Ishmael, Carmarthenshire

+History

+In 2017, a 12th century medieval settlement was discovered in St Ishmael during an archaeological dig, which determined that it had been abandoned.
+This came after winds in 1999 had blown sands away, revealing medieval walls and cooking vessels.
+In 2012, a Bronze Age hoard of treasure was found in St Ishmael, which included 13 bronze items dating to 1000 BC.
+The church, around which the hamlet is centred, was first mentioned as standing in 1115.

 Governance

 An electoral ward in the same name existed.
 This ward stretched north from St. Ishmael to include Llandyfaelog, with a total population of 2,674.
 Local county councillor, Mair Stephens, died on 9 January 2022 after a long illness.
 She had been an Independent county councillor for St Ishmael since 2004, becoming deputy leader of the county council.

 Following a local government boundary review (and despite opposition from St Ishmael's and Llandyfaelog's community councils), the St Ishmael ward was reconfigured, losing Llandyfaelog and combining with neighbouring Kidwelly to become 'Kidwelly and St Ishmael' from the May 2022 local elections.
 The new ward elects two county councillors.